AgTech solutions for industry

 Providing a pipeline of spaces and facilities amongst a thriving agricultural research and development (R&D) precinct, collaborators at the Gatton Smart Farm will deliver responsive AgTech solutions for in-field, protected cropping and supply chain systems.

-By enabling a smart horticulture industry, it will cement Australia’s position as a leader in food production.
+Gatton Smart Farm is open to producers and supply chain businesses nationally.
+It will enable a smart horticulture industry and cement Australia’s position as a leader in food production.

 About Gatton Smart Farm